itscodenation/int-curriculum-23-24/unit-2/unit-2-lesson-16.md

 📝 Upload as Assignment in Google Classroom (Ungraded):
 - [Unit 2 Survey](https://forms.gle/5srcNgLcHo64toVr5) (DO NOT MAKE A COPY - upload as link)
+ - This is an important data point - please make sure this is completed.
+ - If a student is absent on this, follow up with them for completion.
 <br>

 ## Key Points